 There is a famous saying “Change is the essence of life”.
 Stagnate and perish.
 Just like other things in life, insurance too goes through reforms and changes.
 Gold is tested in the fiery furnace and comes out a refined product .Life insurance products are tested in the fiery furnace of reforms and come out better more holistic products.
 One may fear change but change is necessary for the evolution of life and there is no doubt that reforms address the shortcomings of life insurance policies.

-An increase in surrender value for traditional life insurance policy
+An increase in surrender value for traditional life endowment plans

-- If one takes up a traditional life insurance policy whose premium paying term is less than 10 years one obtains a surrender value after paying premiums for two years instead of for three years prior to the reform.
+If one takes up a traditional endowment plan whose premium paying term is less than 10 years one obtains a surrender value after paying premiums for two years instead of for three years prior to the reform.

 A Higher Death Benefit

-- If one purchases traditional life insurance plans and one is below 45 years of age then the minimum sum assured also called the death benefit should not be less than 10 times the annual premium one pays if one’s policy has a maturity period of over 10 years.
+If one purchases a traditional life endowment plan and one is below 45 years of age then the minimum sum assured also called the death benefit should not be less than 10 times the annual premium one pays if one’s policy has a maturity period of over 10 years.

-- If one purchases a traditional insurance life policy with a maturity period below 10 years the death benefit or the sum assured should be at least 5 times the annual premium.
+If one purchases a traditional endowment life policy with a maturity period below 10 years the death benefit or the sum assured should be at least 5 times the annual premium.

 Change in the Agents commission structure